CBS Building: Awards and architectural influence

-The CBS Building has also won architectural awards.
-In 1964, the Architectural League of New York cited the CBS Building as one of eight CBS facilities being built nationwide to "very high standards".
-The next year, the Municipal Art Society recognized the building with a bronze plaque for "outstanding architecture".
-Also in 1965, the New York Board of Trade gave its first-ever architectural achievement award to the CBS Building.
+The CBS Building has won several architectural awards.
+In 1964, the Architectural League of New York gave Frank Stanton its Michael Friedman Medal for his "significant contributions and effective encouragement of the role of the arts in business and industry", in conjunction with the construction of eight CBS facilities nationwide, including the CBS Building.
+The Municipal Art Society gave the building a bronze plaque in 1965, recognizing its "outstanding architecture", and the New York Board of Trade gave one of its first-ever architectural achievement awards to the CBS Building the same year.
+Saarinen's firm received an honor award from the American Institute of Architects in 1966 for the CBS Building's design.